paytm/Paytm_Woocommerce_Plugin/paytm-payments/readme.txt

 Requires PHP: 5.6
 Requires at least: 4.0.1
 Tested up to: 6.0
-Stable tag: 2.6.5
+Stable tag: 2.6.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-This is the official Paytm payment gateway plugin for WooCommerce.
-With this plugin you can enable India’s most widely-used checkout on your WooCommerce store.
-Get access to over 100+ payment sources and accept payments via Debit Card, Credit Card, Net Banking, UPI, International payments, EMI, Paytm wallet and Paytm Postpaid.
-This plugin enables hassle-free integration and works across all browsers and is compatible with the latest version of WooCommerce.
+Welcome to the official Paytm Payment Gateway plugin for Woocommerce.
+Paytm Payment Gateway is ideal for Woocommerce and Wordpress merchants since it allows them to give their customers a seamless, super-fast checkout experience backed by cutting-edge payments technology that powers India’s largest payments platform.
+Accept payments from over 100+ payment sources including credit cards, debit cards, netbanking from 50+ banks (including HDFC & SBI), UPI, wallets and Buy-now-pay-later options.
+Here are a few reasons why Woocommerce merchants should choose Paytm Payment Gateway.

 == Compatibilities and Dependencies ==